 The downtown venue for live music and other nightlife is a show in itself—the artist Francisco Cornejo sculpted the façade to reference pre-Columbian architecture, a popular Art Deco theme that continues in the tomblike interiors.
 Its over-the-top stylings are a throwback to the excesses of the roaring ’20s.

-Sculpture Garden in Los Angeles, CA, United States
+Monument / Landmark in Los Angeles, CA, United States

 Over the course of more than three decades, Italian-born construction worker Simon Rodia built these 17 monumental structures (the tallest standing at nearly 100 feet) from rebar and an array of other found objects, producing one of the most acclaimed and recognizable works of Outsider Art.
 The Watts Towers are now a National Historic Landmark.